Big Pickleballooza

 Invite your family, friends and co-workers to come cheer you on and support our mission by getting lunch at our concession stand.

 Eau Claire: MLP Style Tournament from 9 am to 4 pm, or finish of your matches.
-There is a 4 game minimum guarantee for all attendees.

 Teams consist of 2 Men & 2 Women with a maximum of 24 teams (Players must be 18+)